unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

   You should now have a tab-delimited plaintext file Use CVS Diff to verify the contents.
-- If you are using Eclipse, refresh the file system (F5) Run CountItems -Dmethod=genSupplementalZoneData to generate the new currency list.
+- If you are using Eclipse, refresh the file system (F5) Run CountItems -Dmethod=generateCurrencyItems to generate the new currency list.
   Verify that no currencies are removed.
-If one would be, add it to IsoCurrencyParser.oldValues
+If one would be, add it to IsoCurrencyParser.oldValues, and rerun CountItems.
 - CountItems will also list the data from the file, for cross-checking SupplementalData If any country changes the use of a currency, verify that there is a corresponding entry in SupplementalData